What is Three Kings Day

 Just when you thought the holidays were over I have one more to tell you about before closing out the season.
 January 6th is el Dia de los Reyes Magos or Three Wise Men Day.
 It is a traditional Christian holiday celebrated in Spain, Latin American and many other Christian countries around the world.
 The holiday marks the 12th day of Christmas, or Epiphany, for the church.
 On this day the three kings or wise men (also known as Magi), visited and brought gifts to the baby Jesus.

-Religion aside, in my home country of Mexico this day is specially important to children.
+Religion aside Mexico this day is especially important to children.
 For niños it means gifts from the Reyes Magos.
 The night before on January 5th little children all over Mexico leave their shoes near the doorway, outside or perhaps by the window, with a note to the Reyes.
 They ask for a gift and state the reasons why they deserve it.
 As you can imagine it was one of my favorite holidays as a child.
-My siblings and I received gifts on December 25th and additional, though not as extravagant, gifts on January 6th.
+My siblings and I received gifts on December 24th and 25th and additional, though not as extravagant, gifts on January 6th.

-Being that I don’t live in Mexico instead of buying a Rosca I bake our own.
-I’ve been baking one for the past several years and every time experimenting with flavors and fruits.
-This year I’m happy with the results and would like to share my recipe.
-I’m not a fan of candied fruit so I swapped it out for dried fruit and dyed decorative toppings.
+One of the traditional ingredients in the rosca is candied fruit, and I’m not a big fan of it so I swapped it out for dried fruit and dyed decorative toppings.
 The great thing about this bread is that it can easily be adjusted and tweaked to your personal tastes.

 - 350 g all purpose flour

 - 350 g whole wheat flour